himani-chi/SPFxWebparts/REST.Sample/README.md

 ## Getting Started

-Follow these instructions to set up and run the PnPJS.Sample project.
+Follow these instructions to set up and run the Rest.Sample project.

 ### Installation